globalsmile/Client-Financial-Analysis/README.md

 Here is a breakdown of what the formula does:

-For the 2 datasets, we want the start date to reflect the earliest to latest date that we have in the data: January 01, 2021 - December 01, 2021.
+For the dataset, we want the start date to reflect the earliest to latest date that we have in the data: January 01, 2021 - December 01, 2021.

 `Month`,` Month Name`, `Year` columns were extracted from the date table